congruence-engine/documentation/data_management/CE_data_storage_tech_infrastructure_strategy.md

 We do not plan to use this service in the first place , as this would require resources we do  not intend to invest in, but we consider it as an option if and when the data demands it (while  experimenting with ML).

 #### SMG public-facing website
-Project’s prototypes, data-related outputs and project-specific updates will be hosted in a [dedicated-SMG website] (https://www.sciencemuseumgroup.org.uk/project/the-congruence-engine/).
+Project’s prototypes, data-related outputs and project-specific updates will be hosted in a [dedicated-SMG website](https://www.sciencemuseumgroup.org.uk/project/the-congruence-engine/).
 This will be the central place for the project showcasing and communicating its  findings in an accessible way, following also TaNC- AHRC requirements for publicly accessible  outputs.

 #### Zotero
 A [Zotero library](https://www.zotero.org/groups/4576324/congruence_engine/library) has been set up, currently having a number of sub-libraries, to store project’s  bibliography.